What We Do

 Founder and Executive Director

-Christen brings over eighteen years of experience as an educator and administrator in community organizations, K-12 public, charter and independent schools, and colleges/universities.
+Christen brings over twenty five years of experience as an educator and administrator in community organizations, K-12 public, charter and independent schools, and colleges/universities.
 Christen attributes her commitment to using service-learning and civic engagement to promote global citizenship to her experiences as a student at the Carolina Friends School.
 Her honors include recognition as a National Emerging Scholar for K-12 Service-Learning Research (2008 and 2009) by the National Service-Learning Partnership at the Academy for Educational Development.
 Christen received her Ph.D. in Quaker Studies from the University of Birmingham in the United Kingdom.
 She completed her doctoral research on the synthesis of experiential education, service-learning, creative-process theory, and global citizenship education.
-Her Masters of Arts is from Savannah College of Art and Design where her thesis explored how socially conscious artist instigate social change.
+Her Masters of Arts is from Savannah College of Art and Design where her thesis explored how socially conscious artists instigate social change.
 Christen is also a founding board member of two charter schools in Savannah, GA; Tybee Island Maritime Academy and Susie King Taylor Community School.

 Our Board of Directors